Marine Mammals of Antarctica: Resolute

 Early Booking Offer

-Book and deposit before 31 January 2019 and save a flight credit of $1200 per person (subject to cruise date).
+Save a flight credit of $1200 per person (subject to cruise date).
 In addition, we will include a complimentary pre-voyage hotel night combined with an onboard US$50 dining/spa credit.

 Enjoy the best of an Antarctic late summer on this luxurious and exciting expedition.